UCI-CARL/CARLsim4/projects/README.md

     DG_vec_A.push_back(5*(i+1));
 }
 ```
-6. Before the first simulation begins, the newly created network structure be saved by calling the saveSimulation function:
+6. Before the first simulation begins, the newly created network structure be saved by calling the saveSimulation function (more details can be found near the middle of the page [here](https://github.com/UCI-CARL/CARLsim4/blob/feat/meansdSTPPost_hc/projects/ca3_snn_GPU_06_25_21_ca3_snn_pattern_completion/src/main_ca3_snn_GPU.cpp)):

 ```
  sim.saveSimulation("ca3SNN1.dat", true); // define where to save the network structure to and save synapse info
 ```

-7. A simulation protocol is now defined which runs the simulation for 10 seconds, where halfway through the simulation the ten granule cells selected have their firing rates elevated to the defined firing rate of 100 Hz within two 25 ms time windows (corresponding to gamma cycles):
+7. A simulation protocol is now defined which runs the simulation for 10 seconds, where halfway through the simulation the ten granule cells selected have their firing rates elevated to the defined firing rate of 100 Hz within two 25 ms time windows (corresponding to gamma cycles; more details can be found near the bottom of the page [here](https://github.com/UCI-CARL/CARLsim4/blob/feat/meansdSTPPost_hc/projects/ca3_snn_GPU_06_25_21_ca3_snn_pattern_completion/src/main_ca3_snn_GPU.cpp)):

 ```
 // run for a total of 10 seconds